jmtalarn/elm-personal-site/content/posts/2017-08-11-build-publish-ionic-app-cordova-plugins.md

 <img class="size-medium" src="../images/ngCordova-Plugins-by-the-Ionic-Framework-Team-300x248.png" alt="" width="300" height="248" /> The ngCordova project provides a full list of all compatible plugins and documentation and examples of use.

 But while you are developing your Ionic app you aren't limited to this list of plugins.
-You can use any existing Cordova plugin and install it with the command line using the <code>ionic cordova plugin</code> command.
+You can use any existing Cordova plugin and install it with the command line using the `ionic cordova plugin` command.

 <h2>Cordova plugins used in our Ionic app</h2>
 <h3>cordova-plugin-calendar 4.5.5 "Calendar"</h3>